nexaflow-ledger/nexaflow-src/README.md

-# NexaFlow – A NexaFlow-like Cryptocurrency
+# NexaFlow

-> A fully-featured cryptocurrency built in Python with
+> A production-ready cryptocurrency node and protocol library built in Python,
-> Cython-optimised core modules.
+> with Cython-compiled core modules for high-performance cryptography, consensus,
+> and confidential transactions.

 ---